Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces

-The \textbf{Data Aging} setting was highly favored for its intuitiveness and alignment with users' mental model of changing interests.
+The \textbf{Data Aging} setting was highly favored, seeing as intuitive and aligned with users' changing interests.
+During the walkthrough, participants gave immediate reactions as \textit{"favorite in Data Management... more controllable than others"} (P4) and \textit{"easiest thing I can understand"} (P13).
 Its time-based framing resonated, as P7 said, \textit{"I wouldn’t want content from three months ago."} Participants valued its potential to correct algorithmic overreactions to temporary actions, such as \textit{"undervaluing occasional clicks or likes that do not reflect trust interests"} (P3).
 It could also help explore older content and revisit past interests when needed (P9, P17).
-However, participants preferred situational use rather than daily, suggesting changing it to an on/off toggle for convenience (P10).
+However, some preferred this function for situational use rather than daily, suggesting changing it to an on/off toggle for convenience (P10)

-Participants found the \textbf{Data Diary} highly transparent and informative for \textit{"knowing yourself better"} (five participants).
-While five felt \textit{"watched"} or noted \textit{"rebellious vigilance,"} others reconciled: \textit{"at least you know"} (P16, P18) or \textit{"it’s normal, just the system decides whether to tell us"} (P3).
-Participants tended to use it as a personal journey to review and reflect on interests or behaviors over time, akin to a self-tracking (P1, P18) or financial spending app (P14), which could also help guide recommendation adjustments (P16, P18).
-However, without actionable controls, some found it passive and of limited utility, requesting options to edit/delete/cancel entries to prevent unwanted influence (five participants).
-Other suggestions included more organized summaries (weekly/monthly) over exhaustive logs (P12, P17, P19) and using visualizations to aid comprehension (P2, P12).
+\textbf{Data Diary} prompted substantial debate during the walkthrough.
+On one hand, five participants found it particularly transparent and informative to \textit{“know yourself better with quantified effects”} (P11).
+They framed it as a personal journey for reviewing and reflecting on interests or behaviors over time to help guide recommendation adjustments (P16, P18), akin to self-tracking (P1, P18) or financial spending apps (P14).
+On the other hand, participants reported complex emotions when they saw those records.
+Five felt discomfort as being \textit{“watched”} or noted \textit{“rebellious vigilance,”} while others reconciled this tension: \textit{“at least you know”} (P16, P18) or \textit{“it’s normal, just the system decides whether to tell us”} (P3).
+The most critique raised by five participants was the lack of actionable controls, leading to passivity and limited utility.
+They requested options, such as editing/deleting off records or stopping specific entries to prevent unwanted influence.
+P17 explicitly linked such modifying power to a higher likelihood of use.
+Other suggestions included more structured summaries (weekly/monthly) instead of exhaustive logs (P12, P17, P19), and the use of visualizations or hierarchical views to improve comprehension (P2, P12).